 Dominant Planet in the Birth Chart #

 The dominant planet in a birth chart represents the core archetypal function that consistently shapes an individual’s psychology, motivations, and life themes.
 Whether it is the expressive drive of the Sun, the relational focus of Venus, or the structural awareness of Saturn, this planetary leader highlights primary developmental paths.
-Here we explore how to assess planetary dominance, the core themes and developmental paths for each planetary ruler, and approaches to integrating this energy.
+Below you will find an introduction to assessing planetary dominance followed by a summary of each planetary archetype, with links to in-depth individual articles.

 How to Assess Planetary Dominance #